no-more-secrets/smcol_saves_utility/supplemental-info.md

 Reveal Map -> (nation), in which case it will be set to the index of that nation.
 In that situation, each turn, its value will be copied into the `curr_nation_map_view` field.

+# MASK.suppress

+As background, the distribution of prime resources is computed dynamically by the game according to a formula that does not change throughout the game.
+Moreover, the location of the re- sulting prime resources are not stored in the map data.

+However, there are certain cases where the game needs to remove a prime resource (or change its strength) from the map.
+A few exam- ples of this are:

+  1. Removing fish resources on ocean tiles that are too far from land.
+  2. Removing a prime resource when it has been exhausted (e.g. minerals).
+  3. Diminishing a prime resource after a period of mining it (e.g. silver becomes "depleted silver").

+The way the game does each of these is by setting the `suppress` bit in that tile's map data.
+Note that the game does _not_ set the suppress bit when a forest is plowed containing a prime re- source; this is because forest prime resources are never found on the same tile as non-forest prime resources, so the prime re- source just goes away by virtue of removing the forest.

+Note that Lost City Rumor remove (upon visiting the tile) is _not_ handled by this bit.